Thought-provoking. Controversial. Captivating. Powerful.

 “There’s so much that was a lie, it’s hard to figure out what was true, what was real, what matters.”

 We finally learn the truth behind the factions, behind who everyone really is and why.
 So much of this series has been about understanding who you are, what you believe in, who you align with.
 At the beginning of the series, it’s about choosing your faction according to your true self, your true motivations.
 In Allegiant, it’s more about what makes you, YOU.
 It’s about defining yourself beyond the factions, leaving the characters to ponder who they are intrinsically.
-This notion is particularly significant for Tobias, who has grown up with one tyrant as a parent, and another who was thought dead and was not, and subsequently has become a tyrant.
+This notion is particularly significant for Tobias, who has grown up with one tyrant as a parent, and another who was presumed dead, and who subsequently became a tyrant.
 It was evident in this book just how broken Tobias really was, how desperate he was to believe he’s more than the result of his parents.

 “I was afraid of my considerable capacity to kill…That was the first time I’ve ever said those words out loud, and now I hear how strange they are.
 How many young men fear that there is a monster inside of them?”

 Roth takes an allegorical approach to defining the characters, enlivening the nature versus nurture debate.
-But I believe that in the end she makes the point that who you are is defined by what you do for the people you love and for the things you believe in.
+But I believe that in the end she makes the point that who you are is defined by your own actions and beliefs… what you do for the people you love and for the things you believe in.

 “I don’t belong to Abnegation, or Dauntless, or even the Divergent… I belong to the people I love, and they belong to me-they, and the love and loyalty I give them, form my identity far more than any word or group ever could.”

-Another issue for me was that there are a lot of groups battling each other and it truthfully got a little confusing.
+The first issue for me arose when I found myself confounded by all the groups (and characters) battling each other.
 It was almost as if Roth just packed way too much into the plot and made it more complicated than it needed to be.
 I was constantly trying to discern who was who, if they were good or bad, who the “good” group should be and what the “right” thing was in the end.
-I’m all for digging deep and making it challenging for the reader, but you don’t want to push it so far that it gets too confounding and the reader checks out.
+I’m all for digging deep and making it challenging for the reader, but you don’t want to push it so far that it gets too confusing and the reader checks out.

 “He is stronger than anyone I know, and warmer than anyone else realizes; he is a secret that I have kept, and will keep, for the rest of my life.”